msankhala/drupal-contrib-starterkit/README.md

 ## Adding issue number automatically to commit message

 There is `jira-prepare-commit-msg.config.js` file that will automatically add the issue number to the commit message.
 You can update this file as per your need.

+## Updating the Drupal version

+By default this starterkit will install the drupal 9.
+You can change the drupal version by following the below steps.

+1. Update the drupal/core-recommended version in the `composer.json` file.
+1. Run the `ddev composer update` command, This will update the dependencies.